-VI.
-GOBI GOLD PROPERTY
+V. GOBI GOLD PROPERTY

 The Company acquired its earn-in rights to the Gobi gold project, located in western Inner Mongolia in the south Gobi Desert, China, in 1999.
-The Company has the right to acquire a 75% equity interest in Damo Mining Co.
-Ltd., who was assigned the licenses on the project, by spending approximately US\$2,500,000 on exploration and development over four years.
+The Company had the right to acquire a 75% equity interest in Damo Mining Co.
+Ltd., ("Damo") who was assigned the licenses on the project, by spending approximately US\$2,500,000 on exploration and development over four years.
+The Company elected to sell its interest in Damo and on May 24, 2010, the Company entered into a sale agreement to dispose of its interest.
+After completion of all legal requirements and approvals, the Company relinquished all involvement and control to the purchaser on September 30, 2010.